ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 TODO: I think some of this terminology is not needed.
 TODO: JP believes that PAK, KAK and KAS should be removed.
+TODO: MikeO believes that PAT, KAT, and CAB can also be removed.

+The reader is assumed to be familiar with the vocabulary and concepts defined in {{RFC9334}}.

 The following terms are used in this document: